30 Essential Decision Tree Questions to Ace Your Next Interview (Updated 2023)

 – E(S2) denotes the weighted summation of the entropy of children nodes by considering the weights as the proportion of data instances falling in specific children nodes.

-Decision Trees provide simple classification rules based on if and else statements which can even be applied manually if need be.
+Decision Trees are mainly intuitive, easy to interpret, and require fewer data preparation.
+In fact, they don’t require feature scaling or centering(standardization) at all.
+Such models are often called white-box models.
+Decision Trees provide simple classification rules based on if and else statements that can even be applied manually if necessary.

 For Example, Flower classification for the Iris dataset.

 Q11.
 What are the disadvantages of Information Gain?

 Information gain is defined as the reduction in entropy due to the selection of a particular attribute.
 Information gain biases the Decision Tree against considering attributes with a large number of distinct values, which might lead to overfitting.